 To begin, Alexa is largely for convenience.
 Alexa responds quickly to the simplest and easiest of tasks.
 For example, do you need to know how many different islands make up The Bahamas?
 Alexa will respond quickly with something like, “There are 700 islands over 100,000 square miles of ocean which make up the Commonwealth of the Bahamas.”

 Another helpful example can be using Alexa to stay informed.
-One nice command is, “Alexa, open USA Today (or any news source).”
-This command can inform the owner of any story he/she asks about.
+One nice command is, “Alexa, open The Toronto Star (or any news source).”
+This command can inform the owner of any story they about.

 Alexa may respond in an accent of your choosing, and maybe even more eloquently than written here.
 However, simple, fact-based questions are best for Amazon’s Alexa to understand.
 So, if you find yourself spending too much time Googling answers to questions, Alexa may be right for your office.

 Alexa is also convenient because you can use the voice command device to turn on lights, lock doors, set alarms, change thermostats, and control other electronics (i.e. TVs, Gaming devices, etc.).
 Of course, Alexa won’t control all of these things on her own.
 Each device you want Alexa to have access to must be “smart”.
 For example, you will need to purchase smart light bulbs to use Alexa to turn off ceiling or lamp lights.
 If all of that convenience is not worth the extra purchases, maybe Alexa is not right for you.

 Furthermore, Amazon’s smart product is able to set alarms, reminders, and calendar items.
 This aspect could be very helpful in an office setting, and could even phase out your secretary–short of getting you coffee of course.